 The Rink at Bryant Park

 Don't let the cold weather get you down!
-Head to the Bank of America Winter Village for ice skating at The Rink, a large, free ice skating rink open from late October through early January, where there's also an iconic holiday market filled with decorative items, souvenirs and culinary delights.
+Head to the Bank of America Winter Village for ice skating at The Rink, a large, free ice skating rink open from late October through early January, which also hosts an iconic holiday market filled with decorative items, souvenirs and culinary delights.
 There's also an iconic holiday market filled with decorative items, souvenirs and culinary delights.
 How can you resist the hot chocolate from Ice Bites?
 Yum!

 In addition, if you travel to New York in winter you will have the opportunity to attend the Bryant Park Christmas tree lighting ceremony and the acrobatic show of skaters to the rhythm of the music.
 Afterwards, The Rink opens to the public while Lincoln Center musicians play live jazz.